 We’ve recently had Halloween and so Netflix has churned out A LOT of horror films and series.
 I used to LOVE horror films but now I value my sanity and sleep too much to entertain them.
-A few years back, I made a promise to myself not to allow myself to let that much fear and disturbing stuff into my brain.
+A few years back, I made a promise not to allow that much fear and disturbing imagery into my brain.
 But I am still tempted – my morbid curiosity can’t help but allow me to watch trailers of Malevolent or the Haunting of Hill House and even watch a tiny bit before I realise my stupidity and that I’m breaking a promise to myself and that I will suffer as a consequence (weeks of unease at looking out the window or in the mirror at night because of what might be staring back at me, other than me!).

 I try to limit my exposure to fear of this type because there doesn’t seem to be any positive outcome from it.
 Fear causes changes in brain and organ function and in a fight or flight situation this becomes useful – it makes you work faster to avoid damage.

 For a lot of our clients an outage on their website or application feels a little bit like a horror movie and is what keeps them up at night.
 We, at JAM are really invested in our customers, when providing our Support Service, if there are any alerts or notifications from monitoring services our adrenaline kicks in and we are completely focused on resolving the situation.
 Just like watching scary films highlights the need to protect yourself and your loved ones, getting an alert makes us Incident Managers want to protect our customers.
 It is a little racy on the ticker – because we want to do well for them and don’t want them to feel any pain, and this motivates us to work hard until a solution is found.